wp-plugins/xcloner-backup-and-restore/readme.txt

 Donate link: http://www.xcloner.com/
 Tags: backup, restore, database backup, wordpress backup, full backup, wordpress cloner Requires at least: 2.0.2
-Tested up to: 2.1
+Tested up to: 2.1.1
-Stable tag: 2.1
+Stable tag: 2.1.1

-XCloner is a full backup and restore plugin for Wordpress, it will backup and restore both files and database
+XCloner is a full backup and restore plugin for Wordpress, it will backup and restore both files and database. www.xcloner.com

 == Description ==

+www.XCloner.com

 XCloner is a Backup and Restore component designed for PHP/Mysql websites, it can work as a native plugin for WordPress and Joomla!.